swethakolan/Frist-spring-CRUD/README.md

-# First Spring Boot Project
+# First Spring Project

 ## 📌 Overview

-This is my first Spring Boot project where I learned the basics of building a backend application using Spring Boot.
+This is my first Spring project where I learned the basics of building a backend application using Spring Boot.

-The project focuses on understanding **layered architecture** and how different layers interact with each other in a Spring Boot application.
+The project focuses on understanding **layered architecture** and how different layers interact with each other in a Spring application.

 ---